Andiministrator/trTM/README.md

 ## Configuration options ##

 There are a lot configuration options.
 But you need only to use the options, where you want another setting as the default value.

+### useListener ###
+Use an event listener to check the consent (true).
+If it is false, a timer will be used (default) to check the consent.
+You should add the following command to your Consent Event Listener:
+`trTM.f.consent_event_listener();`
+*Make sure, that the trTM lib is loaded before the event listener runs!*
+If you don't know what that means, leave this option to false (default).
+For more information, read the chapter "[Use Event Listeners instead of the default timer](#use-event-listeners-instead-of-the-default-timer)".
+Type: boolean
+Example: `true`
+Default: `false`

 ### gtmID ###
 your GTM Container ID - leave it empty if you don't want to use the Google Tag Manager